-- Certificate of Incorporation (if not already supplied previously) A group 'registered' as an incorporated group is a legal 'identity' as distinct from individuals who make up the group.
-The incorporated body can apply for funding and receive insurance etc. - ✓ Written quotes Dated within three months of the application, with the business ABN displayed on the quote. - ✓ Letters of support -Letters written by another organisation to express their support of your project. - ✓ Public Liability Insurance - You will need to submit a copy of your current Public Liability.
+- ✓ Certificate of Incorporation (if not already supplied previously) A group 'registered' as an incorporated group is a legal 'identity' as distinct from individuals who make up the group.
+The incorporated body can apply for funding and receive insurance etc. - ✓ Groups can apply for grant funding to become incorporated - Written quotes required to show evidence of the amount required from the City of Mandurah to support your project - Letters of support -Letters written by another organisation to express their support of your project. - ✓ Public Liability Insurance -This covers you and your organisation for any financial risk of being found liable for death or injury, loss or damage of property or financial loss resulting from negligence from a third party. - You will need to submit a copy of your current Public Liability coverage.